 Any person subject to the Act who uses, or causes to be used, a vehicle to transport covered workers must ensure that the vehicle is properly insured against liability for damage to persons or property.
-The specific insurance requirements are found in the MSPA regulations.
+The specific insurance requirements are found in the MSPA regulations under 29 CFR §§ 500.120-.128.
 Generally, the owner or lessor of the vehicle will be responsible for providing the required insurance.
-Basically, there are three ways in which the insurance requirement may be met:
+There are three ways to meet the insurance requirement:

-Option A
+• Option A